-Our Tailormade Regional Specialists Maria and Hanna have suggested a few of their favourite places not to be missed:
+Our Tailormade Regional Specialists have suggested a few of their favourite places not to be missed:

 Lake Titicaca – Straddling both Bolivia and Peru, the beautiful blue waters are home to indigenous people living and cultivating the land on Taquile Island and the floating Uros Islands.
 Lake Titicaca can be explored from Puno in Peru or Copacabana in Bolivia.

 The Amazon Jungle – Puerto Maldonado is the starting point to visit the jungle reserves of Manu and Tambopata, where visitors go in search of tapir, capybara and colourful birdlife from their jungle lodges.
 Further north, Iquitos is the starting point to explore the area by river boat cruise.
 In addition to wildlife and jungle scenery, this part of the jungle is also where ancient Amazonian tribes still reside.

 Beaches – Although it is not known for its beaches Peru has some wonderful seaside spots to end a busy sightseeing or trekking holiday.
 Located in the north, Cabo Blanco was the inspiration for Ernest Hemmingway’s The Old Man and the Sea and is a great place for surfing and fishing, while Vichayito and Los Pocitas are perfect for swimming and sunbathing.